CVs and Application Forms

 CV information booklet

-- Allow plenty of time to write and re-draft your form..
+- Allow plenty of time to write and re-draft your application form.

 - Read instructions attached to the form.

-- Reflect the language used in the job description.
+- Reflect the language used in the job description when filling in the form.

 - Plan your form to allow you to have a clear, concise structure.